samirillion/ifm-forum/README.md

 # crowdsorter
-Wordpress plugin for sorting things.
+Wordpress Plugin for sorting all the things.

 Current plugin functionality:
  - adds a few core pages (Login, Register, Aggregator) on plugin activation
- - adds a custom post type for adding links (with a karma counter that I have yet to connect to the current front-end)
+ - adds a custom post type for adding links
- - allows upvoting for logged-in members
+ - allows upvoting posts for logged-in members
- - displays comments (which can only be added from the backend at the moment

-Soon to be implemented:
+ - AJAX-ified paging function for posts
- - the actual sorting algorithm for the posts
+ - Nested comments with a ranking algorithm similar to posts
- - a sorting algorithm for the comment-threads (and properly rendering the comment threads)
- - tracking member-karma
- - redirect to login if user tries to upvote or add a commment

 General needs:
- - Sensible abstraction.
-I've tried to create an MVC architecture, but different bits of functionality are implemented in different ways.
+ - I've tried to create an MVC architecture, but different bits of functionality are implemented in different ways.
 I used the factory pattern for creating different types of "sorters" but right now, it's just complicating implementation.
  - performance and security audits

 A note on the structure:
-  - bootstrap.php just gets things up and running, and calls class-controller.php. does a few plugin init things.
-  - class-controller.php pretty much routes everything at the moment, and if you can follow the trail of class instantiations and shortcodes you can figure out how everything works.
   - the views and models aren't very well defined. i'm thinking of calling them all "classes" and then call the real views "templates"

 Todo list:
-  [] Figure out why error messages aren't rendering for anything but the login
+  [] tracking member-karma/creating a member pages
+  [] allow logged-in members to post from the WordPress front-end